-The CPSC has various regulations requiring manufacturers to consider what goes on in litigation in determining whether a report needs to be made about a potential safety problem.
+The Consumer Product Safety Commission ("CPSC") has various regulations requiring manufacturers to consider what goes on in litigation in determining whether a report needs to be made about a potential safety problem.
 The increased risk of being sued in product liability and increased need to report to U.S. and foreign government agencies has made product safety regulatory compliance a very complex and risky global task.

-The result of this increased complexity is that companies that sell regulated products are well advised to coordinate litigation management and regulatory compliance, either by using the same law department personnel or law firm or by at least having the responsible personnel communicate closely over strategy in both areas.
+The result of this increased complexity is that companies who sell regulated products are well advised to coordinate litigation management and regulatory compliance, either by using the same law department personnel or by at least having the responsible personnel communicate closely over strategy in both areas.